the process for joining our community

 -Michael Casey, Strangers to the City |

-The Novitiate: After an initial exploratory time, if a person still feels called to our community and our community is in agreement, that person makes an Initial Oblation promise to the monastic life.
-The Novice year consists of continued prayer with the community and monthly gatherings with other novices and a guide from the monastery.
+Novice: If after an exploratory time as a postulant the candidate still feels called to our community, and our community is in agreement, the candidate makes an Initial Oblation promise to the monastic life.
+The novitiate is a year of regular prayer with the community and monthly formation gatherings with a guide from the monastery.
+At the end of this time, the novice will meet again with the leader of the community to talk about their sense of the Holy Spirit's leading in the discernment process.

 O search me, God, and know my heart;

-The Juniorate: The next step in the process is the Juniorate.
-The Junior spends a period of one or two years of study with a guide from the monastery.
-The focus is on gaining a deeper understanding of the Rule of St. Benedict and of monastic history.
+Junior: The next step for the candidate is entry into the Juniorate.
+The Junior spends a period of one or two years of study with a guide, focusing on gaining a deeper understanding of the Rule of St. Benedict and monastic history.
+It is also a time for deeper integration into community life through service, study and prayer.
+After completing the Juniorate, the candidate once again meets with the leader of the monastery.

 Prefer nothing to the love of Christ.